 7. Hōnen, also known as Genku (1133-1212), Japan

-Shinran Shonin (1173-1262) , founder of Jōdo Shinshū Buddhism, established a lineage for Pure Land Buddhist thought that traced all the way to the time of Shakyamuni Buddha.
+Shinran Shonin (1173-1262), the founder of Jōdo Shinshū Buddhism, established a lineage of Pure Land Buddhist thought that traced all the way to the time of Shakyamuni Buddha.
 Between the Buddha and Shinran, the Seven Patriarchs each contributed to Pure Land Buddhism at different eras and different regions of the world, as was summarized in the Jōdo Shinshū hymn, the Shoshinge.
 Shinran also frequently quoted the writings and commentaries of the Patriarchs in his major work, the Kyogyoshinsho.